Skip to Main Content

 Get Started with SuperSearch

-The databases here are just a few that could be useful for the kinds of research topics you might be pursuing in this course.
-Check out our Databases list and sort by Subject and/or Content type to see other relevant databases.
+The databases here are just a few that could be useful for the kinds of topics you might be researching in this course.
+Check out our Databases list and filter by Subject and/or Content type to see other relevant databases.
 It's always a good idea to try in more than one database.

 Unsure about what database to use?
 Ask me!